Jearde/google-api-work-hours/README.md

 - [ ] Using a Service Account in Docker container
 - [X] Description of events in lists
 - [ ] Weekly Work Hours
+- [ ] Calendar end date can be in next week or month